top of page

 About

-Miguel Ferreira is the BPI | Fundação “la Caixa” Chair Professor of Responsible Finance at Nova School of Business and Economics (Nova SBE).
-He is the Vice-Dean of Faculty and Research at Nova SBE, Director of the Nova Finance Knowledge Center, and Coordinator of the financial literacy program “Finance for All”.
-He is also a research associate of the European Corporate Governance Institute (ECGI), a research fellow of the Centre for Economic Policy Research (CEPR) and research associate of the G53 Financial Literacy and Personal Finance Research Network.
-He has a PhD in Finance from the University of Wisconsin-Madison, a Master in Applied Economics from Nova SBE, and a Bachelor in Business from ISCTE-IUL.
+Miguel Ferreira is the BPI–Fundação “la Caixa” Chair Professor of Responsible Finance at Nova School of Business and Economics (Nova SBE).
+He serves as Vice-Dean at Nova SBE, Director of the Nova Finance Knowledge Center, Coordinator of the financial literacy initiative “Finance for All”, and National Financial Literacy Ambassador.
+He is also a Research Associate of the European Corporate Governance Institute (ECGI), a Research Fellow of the Centre for Economic Policy Research (CEPR), and a Research Associate of the G53 Financial Literacy and Personal Finance Research Network.
+He holds a PhD in Finance from the University of Wisconsin–Madison, a Master’s in Economics from Nova SBE, and a Bachelor’s in Business from ISCTE-IUL.

 Social Equity Initiative-F-01.png